StrictlySkyler/timeywimey/README.md

 `TW.lastTask();`
 Executes the last (most recently) added task to the queue, and removes it from the array.

+## TODO

+1. Listen for user-input events, such as keyboard and mouse, and integrate with idle checking.
+2. Inline docs.

 ## Special Thanks